eXpOSNitc/expos-docs/docs/roadmap/stage-08.md

       - Familiarise with timer interrupt handling.

 !!! abstract "Pre-requisite Reading"
-      Read and understand the <a href="Tutorials/xsm_interrupts_tutorial.html" target="_blank"> XSM tutorial on Interrupts and Exception handling</a> before proceeding further.
+      Read and understand the [XSM tutorial on Interrupts and Exception handling](../tutorials/xsm-interrupts-tutorial.md) before proceeding further.
 (Read only the Timer Interrupt part).

 **Try to solve the following question that tests your understanding.**